Addicted to Love (film): Plot

-Partnering with Maggie in the hopes of driving them apart, a comedy of errors ensues, in which Maggie and Sam try several unethical and nasty tricks to break apart their respective former partners, including: identity theft, assault, embarrassing him in public with a street performer's monkey, paying children to spray him with women's perfume in the street, planting women's underwear and receipts for expensive gifts and getting Anton's restaurant shut down by bringing in cockroaches on a busy night with a food critic there.
+Partnering with Maggie in the hopes of driving them apart, a series of misfortunes occur, in which Maggie and Sam try several unethical and nasty tricks to break apart their respective former partners, including: identity theft, assault, embarrassing him in public with a street performer's monkey, paying children to spray him with women's perfume in the street, planting women's underwear and receipts for expensive gifts and getting Anton's restaurant shut down by bringing in cockroaches on a busy night with a food critic there.

 Mutually hostile at first, Sam and Maggie eventually warm up to each other in their quest to break up Linda and Anton, complicating their original mission to win their former partners back.
-When Maggie's nan visits, she insists they kiss for a photo (she believes he is her fiancé), and they obviously share a moment.
-But suddenly they discover Linda has left Anton.
+When Maggie's nan visits, she insists that they kiss for a photo (she believes he is her fiancé), and they obviously share a moment.
+But suddenly, they discover Linda has left Anton.
 He really had slept with another woman, someone in the bank to help with a loan.

 Maggie pushes Sam out, as Linda is now gone, and he runs into a desolate Anton, who talks him into joining him at his place.
 Maggie watches as they interact.
-The next day, she's there to spy on Sam when he sees and kisses Linda, and again spies on him that night as he helps a severely injured Anton he unintentionally got put into an upper body cast.
-Sam mentions Linda, which makes Anton realise something is fishy about Sam, and he attacks him.
+The next day, she is there spying on Sam when he sees and kisses Linda, and again watches him that night as he helps a severely injured Anton he unintentionally got put into an upper body cast.
+Sam mentions Maggie, making Anton realize something is suspicious about Sam, so he attacks him.